IcebergIceberg

 Supermetal preserves source table names on the target when possible, sanitizing only when the catalog rejects them as written.

-REST compatible catalogs accept most characters and pass names through; whitespace is replaced with _ since storage paths can't contain it.
+REST compatible catalogs accept most characters and pass names through, except whitespace, which is replaced with _ since storage paths can't contain it.
 Glue and S3 Tables require lowercase identifiers of letters, digits, and underscores, so Supermetal lowercases the name, replaces -, ., and whitespace with _, and drops other special characters.

 When the first character isn't valid for the catalog (a leading digit on REST, a leading underscore on Glue or S3 Tables), Supermetal prepends t_ rather than stripping the character to avoid conflicts.